-Life under the blockade has become increasingly difficult for camp residents as socio-economic conditions have deteriorated significantly and unemployment has risen enormously.
-Fewer and fewer families can provide for themselves and most of the camp population is now dependent on UNRWA’s food assistance.
+Life under the blockade has become increasingly difficult for camp residents as socioeconomic conditions have deteriorated significantly and unemployment has risen enormously.
+Fewer and fewer families can provide for themselves and most of the camp population is now dependent on the Agency’s food assistance.
 Basic hygiene is also of great concern in the camp with 90 per cent of the water being unfit for human consumption.

 - Electricity cuts

 - Fishing limits imposed by Israel and collapse of fishing sector